Australia cannot deport Aboriginal people

 The 4-3 majority decision is a big victory for New Zealand-born Brendan Thoms, who is fighting against deportation after serving time in prison.

-However, the court was unable to agree as to whether Papua New Guinea-born Daniel Love is Aboriginal, casting some continued uncertainty over his case.
+However, the court was unable to agree on whether Papua New Guinea-born Daniel Love is Aboriginal, casting continued uncertainty over his case.

-The pair held Australian visas until they were cancelled in 2018, after they were jailed for violent assault crimes.
+The pair held Australian visas until they were cancelled in 2018 after they were jailed for violent assaults.

 The men are seeking damages for false imprisonment after being placed in immigration detention pending their deportation.